-Air Cooled Heat Exchangers are used in the plants to utilize the atmospheric air to cool the hydrocarbon, process and utility fluids by means of direct heat transfer from fluid (within tube) to be cooled by air circulated by means of forced/induced draft fan.
+Air Cooled Heat Exchangers are used in the plants to utilize the atmospheric air to cool the hydrocarbon, process, and utility fluids by means of direct heat transfer from the fluid (within the tube) to be cooled by air circulated by means of forced/induced draft fan.

-The purpose of this article is to provide guide lines for Piping Layout connected to Air Cooled Heat Exchanger (Fig. 1) or Air Fin Fan Coolers.
-Click here to have a brief idea for Air Cooled Heat Exchangers.
+The purpose of this article is to provide guidelines for the Piping Design/Layout connected to Air Cooled Heat Exchanger (Fig. 1) or Air Fin Fan Coolers.
+Click here to have a brief idea of Air Cooled Heat Exchangers.

-There are three types of Air cooled heat exchanger
+There are three types of Air cooled heat exchangers

 - Natural Draft (Used only for applications like transformer Oil Cooling)

 Depending on the position of the inlet and outlet nozzle air coolers, are of the following types: